cjk5642/cjk5642/README.md

 Hi, I’m @cjk5642
 - 👀 I’m interested in Quantum Machine Learning, Mathematical Data Science, and Signal Processing.
-- 🌱 I’m currently learning Deep Learning and Applied Algorithms in my Masters program at Indiana University
+- 🌱 I’m currently studying Deep Learning and Applied Algorithms in my Masters program at Indiana University
 - 💞️ I’m looking to collaborate on anything Python, SQL/noSQL, or R related!
 Interested in the previous topics but willing to pursue other areas as well.
 - 📫 You can reach me at: *collin [dot] graduate [at] gmail [dot] com*